CRISES IN THE CAPITALIST SYSTEM

 To recover, nations increased industrial and agricultural production, which led to overproduction.

-However, demand remained low due to widespread poverty and destruction, causing underconsumption.
+However, demand remained low due to mass poverty and destruction, causing underconsumption.

-Infrastructures such as roads, railways, and industries were also destroyed, further crippling economic recovery.
+Infrastructures such as roads, railways, and industries were also destroyed, causing low supply and inadequate movement of goods and services.

 2. U.S. Protective Tariffs.

-In retaliation, European countries imposed tariffs on American goods.
+In response, European countries imposed tariffs on American goods.

-This reduced international trade and narrowed markets, worsening the crisis of overproduction and pushing economies into depression.
+This reduced international trade and markets.
+It worsened the crisis of overproduction and pushing economies into depression.

 3. Unequal Distribution of Income.